CodeDmitry/jsonex-plon-poc/README.md

     }
 };

-# | working as expected(reminder, brackets are allowed to be implicit in Perl)
+# | working as expected(reminder, brackets are allowed to be implicit in Perl).
 print Dumper eval Dumper eval Dumper $myObject;
 ```